bonusducks777/distractionblocker/README.md

 # distractionblocker
 for kids who procrastinate

+distractionblocker is a custom web-app operating system type program, with utilities that are essential for studying and studying alone

 windowsinstaller.exe to convert your machine into a kiosk that only runs distractionblocker. inescapable as it was designed by a teenager who knows how to break parental controls and has used that knowledge to proof this.